Ernesto Castano

 Ernesto Castano ([erˈnɛsto ˈkastano]; 2 May 1939 – 5 January 2023) was an Italian professional footballer who played as a defender.
 Throughout his club career he played for Legnano, Triestina, and Juventus, winning domestic titles at the latter club.
 At international level, he was a member of the Italy national team that won UEFA Euro 1968.

 Club career

 Castano was born in Cinisello Balsamo in the Province of Milan.
 He played club football for three Italian clubs throughout his career: Legnano, Triestina, and most prominently with Juventus, where he won several domestic titles, also serving as the team's captain.

 International career

 At international level, Castano also played for the Italy national team on seven occasions between 1959 and 1969, winning the 1968 UEFA European Championship on home soil.

-Outside of football
+Italian Footballers Association

-On 3 July 1968, Castano founded the Italian Footballers' Association (AIC), in Milan, along with several fellow footballers, such as Giacomo Bulgarelli, Sandro Mazzola, Gianni Rivera, Giancarlo De Sisti, and Giacomo Losi, as well as the recently retired Sergio Campana, also a lawyer, who was appointed president of the association.
+On 3 July 1968, Castano founded the Italian Footballers' Association (AIC), in Milan, along with a number of fellow players including Giacomo Bulgarelli, Sandro Mazzola, Gianni Rivera, Giancarlo De Sisti, and Giacomo Losi.
+The recently retired Sergio Campana, also a lawyer, was appointed president of the association.

+Death

 Castano died on 5 January 2023, at the age of 83.